royalggchris/seleniumSandbox/README.md

 -- Move resulting .java file into the Eclipse project directory

 -- Run the .java file with a JUnit 4 run configuration

+Note Chromedriver is already in its necessary location inside project folder.

+Install the IEDriver to get it to work with IE